Everything You Need to Know About Growing Thyme

 The first thing to consider when purchasing or planting thyme is that there are two main types of thyme: ornamental and culinary.
 Thyme is a broad category, and most of the varieties are ornamental.
 The three most common types of culinary thyme are French, lemon, and caraway.

 Culinary thyme is a hardy perennial that is evergreen in most gardening zones.
 It is drought-tolerant and pollinator-friendly.
 I have harvested thyme well into December, here in Colorado; although, I experience the best flavor in the summer months.
 If you grow your thyme in a container, feel free to leave it outside and let it enter a dormant state over winter.
 New leaves will emerge within the early spring.

 How to Plant Thyme

 - Where: Thyme is another culinary herb that makes bringing fresh flavor to the kitchen an easy process.
-It thrives in hot conditions, loves full-sun, and doesn't need constant watering or attention.
+It thrives in hot conditions, loves full-sun, and doesn’t need constant watering or attention.
 Plant thyme in both containers and within the garden.
-I like to plant mine near my rosemary, since their needs are nearly identical.
-I even let a couple of my thyme plants flower, since the bees love it so much.
+I like to plant mine near my rosemary, as their needs are nearly identical.
+I even let a couple of my thyme plants flower, because the bees love it so much.

 - When: Like mint, thyme can prove challenging to start from seed.
 I’ve found the best results from either propagating from cuttings or by layering.
 I have purchased only three thyme plants from the garden center, and by means of cuttings, I now have thyme all throughout my garden.
 Regardless of which propagation method you choose, plant young thyme plants only after the ground temperature reaches 70°F, about 2 to 3 weeks before the last frost.